Quid2/flat/README.md

 instance Flat a => Flat (List a)
 ```

-A little utility function: `bits` encodes the value, `prettyShow` displays it nicely:
+Define a utility function: `bits` encodes the value, `prettyShow` displays it nicely:

 ```haskell
 p :: Flat a => a -> String